-It’s natural to say hurtful things when we are angry but I’ve learnt not to say too much or watch what I say when I’m angry.
+It’s natural to say hurtful things when we are angry but I’ve learned not to say too much or watch what I say when I’m angry.

-Even if your anger is justified, you can become the wrong one if you say things you’re not supposed to say.
+Even if your anger is justified, you can become the wrong person if you say things you’re not supposed to say.

 So, these days when I’m hurt and I’m tempted to spew hurtful words, I take a chill pill and tell myself that the quarrel wouldn’t matter in a few hours, but my words will.